ZerBea/wifi_laboratory/README.md

 run hcxlabtool

-hcxlabtool will create a pcapng file which contain the recorded traffic
+hcxlabtool will create a pcapng file which contain selected frames

-traffic can be monitored on the fly by tshark or Wireshark on the same INTERFACE
+entire traffic can be monitored on the fly by tshark or Wireshark on the same INTERFACE

 Usual commandlines: